 Poncho and Lorenzo looked at each other, “Tony and Brad, you tell me there are 30 of you all over Mexico.
-When we went to see God on Wednesday there was many tens of thousands of other Mexicans there.”
+When we went to see God on Wednesday there were many tens of thousands of other Mexicans there.”
 Poncho was speaking in Spanish and Gloria was translating in English, “If we do not rid all of Mexico of these Drug Lords.
-Like a cancer, they will grow back.”
+Like cancer, they will grow back.”
 Poncho looked around, “How do we do this?
 How do we clean our land of Drug Lords?”

 “Diego, get my map of Mexico, the big one.”
 Poncho continued to see a lot of smiling faces and nodding of heads.
-All of the men in the inner circle had either blue or red lanyards around their neck.
+All the men in the inner circle had either blue or red lanyards around their neck.

 “When Diego returned, “Why are you not watching or playing baseball?”
 Poncho asked.